-In a world of plastic eggs, chocolate bunnies, pre-made baskets and holidays that are over commercialized, I am sometimes asked how I can celebrate a meaningful Easter with stories and candy, but the truth is most traditions can be traced to more meaningful ideas and situations.
+In a world of plastic eggs, chocolate bunnies, pre-made baskets, and holidays that are over commercialized, I am sometimes asked by Christian friends how I can celebrate a meaningful Easter, using stories and candy.
+However, the truth is most traditions can be traced to more meaningful ideas and situations.
 Easter is more than eggs and bunnies, so… how do you help your family find the meaning of Easter through eggs, bunnies, chocolate and candy?
 In our family we try to use the commercial items to help tell a bigger story.

 On the night before Easter, after the kiddos have gone to bed, dye the appropriate amount of eggs purple, as purple is the color of royalty, then replace the red eggs with purple ones.
 On Easter, the kids can roll back the tomb rock, so to speak, and see that the eggs are now purple, that through the blood of Christ we have “new life” and though once dead, Jesus lives as the King of kings!

 This is what we do in our family and the above are pictures from 2015.
 We also did traditional dyeing and had an Easter egg hunt but we have lots of fun with this each year!
 I will say that dyeing eggs red and purple can be tricky.
 Usually the red dye has eggs that come out pink.
 To get the perfect hues grab this red dye and this purple one.

 The above idea might be met with a little criticism, as Christ was not in the tomb on the 3rd day, so why would kids find any eggs?
 But it is about relating to children, Jesus went in a man, came out the resurrected King, and though He wasn’t in the tomb he was on Earth.
 If you need help telling the Easter story, try a book here.